 Rooms in each residence hall accommodate two students.
 Each hall has a laundry room, vending area, small kitchen and common lobby available for student use.
+All halls have wireless internet.
 Housing rates are listed at the end of this section.
-Rules governing residence hall living and dining room conduct are set forth in the Student Hand-book and Residence Life Guidebook.
+Rules governing residence hall living and dining room conduct are set forth in the Student Handbook and Residence Life Guidebook.

 J. C. Martin Jr. Hall is a three-story co-ed, air-conditioned residence hall.
 It houses 400 students.
 The hall has a large lounge/TV area, a study room, and workout room.
-Room furnishings include two beds and a chest of drawers, a built-in desk and bookcase, two closets and two Ethernet ports.
+Room furnishings include two twin beds and a chest of drawers, a built-in desk and bookcase and two closets.
 Central bathroom facilities are located on each wing.
 Martin Hall has an outdoor courtyard which includes a basketball half court and a sand volleyball court.

 John F. Lynch Hall is a two-story, air-conditioned hall for 200 women.
 It is located across the street from the Memorial Student Union.
-The hall has a large lounge/TV area and a study room.
-Room furnishings include two height adjustable twin beds, desks and bookshelves, two chairs, a chest-of-drawers, two closets and two Ethernet ports.
-Lynch Hall features suite style restrooms.
+The hall has a large lounge/TV area, a study room, and workout room.
+Room furnishings include two twin beds, desks and bookshelves, two chairs, a chest-of-drawers and two closets.
+Lynch Hall features suite style bathrooms.

 Suite-Style Residence Halls

 Mesquite Villages West – Home of the Honors College opened in the Fall of 2011.
-Mesquite Village West is a four-story, 98,000 square feet co-ed residence hall, housing 286 beds, with a two and four bedroom unit suite-style design with first priority assigned to students who have been accepted into the Honors Program.
+Mesquite Village West is a four-story, 98,000 square feet co-ed residence hall, housing 286 beds, with a two- or four- bedroom unit suite-style design with first priority assigned to students who have been accepted into the Honors Program.
 Mesquite Village West is located across from Lucio Hall.

 Eduardo and Josefa Lucio Hall opened in the Fall of 2009.
-It is a four-story, 210,00 square feet co-ed residence hall, housing 600 beds, with a two and four bedroom suite-style design.
+It is a four-story, 210,000 square feet co-ed residence hall, housing 600 beds, with a two- and four- bedroom suite-style design.
 Lucio Hall is located across from Martin Hall.

 Room and Meal Plan Payment Procedures

 Upon being assigned to a residence hall, the room and meal plan fees will be added to the student's account (which includes tuition and other student fees).
-It shall be the student's responsibility to make prompt arrangements for payment by one of the following two options:
+Housing charges are billed by semester and are subject to change without notice.
+Each semester's housing charges will be due according to established University fee deadlines.
+Failure to pay the required housing charges could result in immediate removal from University Housing, loss of future housing priority, and/or registration and transcript holds.
+It shall be the student's responsibility to make prompt arrangements for payment with the Business Office.

 Miscellaneous Housing Information